OPT Frequently Asked Questions

 - Can I travel abroad while on OPT?

 The regulations allow students to travel while in a period of OPT.
-However, additional documents are required for students participating in post-completion OPT.
+Please note that additional documents are required for students participating in post-completion OPT.
 The requirements for students in a period of pre-completion OPT are the same as an enrolled student.

 Visit the ISSS International Travel Checklist for more information on travel for students participating in OPT.